 As a duelist, you have learned how to strike at your foes' nerve centers-or their weapons or shields directly-in a way that can knock whatever they are holding to the ground, giving you a huge advantage until your enemies can pick them up again.
 You may only use this skill if you are wielding a "short" or "one-handed" weapon (that is, a melee weapon that is 48 inches or shorter, from pommel to tip) and have one hand (and its respective arm) totally free, wielding no shield or other item whatsoever.
 As you make an attack, you may call "Disarm" once.
 This produces a Disarm effect, replacing the damage that your attack would normally deal-and it will work whether the enemy blocks it or not, since hitting a weapon or shield can also be part of the plan.
-If you get through your enemy's defenses or strike their weapon, then that enemy's weapon is Disarmed; if you hit a shield instead, then that shield is Disarmed.
+If you strike a part of your enemy's body or strike their weapon, then that enemy's weapon is Disarmed; if you hit a shield instead, then that shield is Disarmed.
+If the enemy is carrying no weapon or shield, then a strike to the body will disarm a single object they are holding.